Best Practices

 In software development, "PR" stands for Pull Request.
 A pull request is how developers propose changes to a codebase—a formal request to merge code updates into the main project.
 Understanding this is key to grasping PR cycle time.

 PR cycle time measures how long it takes for a pull request to go from creation (when a developer first submits changes) to completion (when those changes are integrated into the main code branch).
 This encompasses the entire journey of a code change, from the initial coding to final deployment.
 It's a crucial metric for assessing the efficiency and speed of your development workflow.
-A well-managed PR cycle time significantly impacts your team's productivity and project success.

 Why is a short cycle time so important?
 It reflects a streamlined process and an effective team, often correlating with greater stability and allowing your team to quickly pinpoint and address bottlenecks.
 This agility enables you to respond to emerging issues and implement changes rapidly.
 Effective communication and automation are crucial for reducing PR cycle time.
-Ultimately, optimizing your PR cycle time means faster releases, quicker feedback, and a more dynamic development process.
-It's a key indicator of a healthy, high-performing engineering organization.

-Four Phases of the PR Cycle
+The Four Phases of PR Cycle

-Optimizing your pull request (PR) cycle is key to shipping features faster and iterating quickly.
+Optimizing your pull request cycle is key to shipping features faster and iterating quickly.
 Let's break down the four key phases of a typical PR cycle and identify areas for improvement.

-Coding Phase
+1. Coding Phase

 This phase encompasses the time a developer spends writing code for a specific feature, bug fix, or task.
 It starts when a developer begins working and ends when they create a pull request.
 Long coding times often stem from large or complex tasks.
 The solution is to break down work into smaller, more manageable chunks.
 Think of it like tackling a big project—it's much less daunting when divided into smaller steps.
-This approach also makes it easier to identify roadblocks early on.
-For more insights on reducing cycle time, check out this helpful article from Codacy.

-PR Pickup Phase
+2. PR Pickup Phase

-PR Review Phase
+3. PR Review Phase

-Deployment Phase
+4. Deployment Phase

 Common PR Cycle Bottlenecks